BenjaminFaucher/Alpha-dissemination/README.md

 ## IDM

-The `IDM` concerns the International Dissemination Model.
+The `IDM` folder concerns the International Dissemination Model.
 The code is provided in the `IDM.R` and `IDM_functions.R` files.
 To get the analysis of the paper, they must be used with the input data stored in `Input_IDM.RData` and `delays.RData` files.
 The main output of the model are stored in `res_baseline.RData`, `sum_baseline.RData` and `sumcount_baseline.RData`.

 ## ATMA

+The files needed for Autochthonous Transmission Model A (ATMA) is stored in the `ATMA` folder with the code in `ATMA.R` and associated functions in `ATMA_functions.R`, `sim_epidemic_R.cpp` and `sim_epidemic_R2.cpp` files.
+The algorithm take as input the weekly reporduction rate estimates `weekly_R_estimate.csv` and the daily rates of importation estimated by the IDM stored in the `lambda.firstlo.csv` , `lambda.firstmed.csv` and `lambda.firstup.csv` files.